A beluga whale at the water's surface.

 Beluga whales are very social animals and can show great curiosity towards humans.
 They usually live in groups of five to 25 individuals but can congregate in mega-pods of up to a thousand animals.

 One reason they come together is to have a really good scratch.
 Many other mammals, including people, shed their skin constantly.
 Belugas, however, go through a seasonal moult, rubbing off all their old skin in one go.
-Shallow waters with gritty bottoms are ideal for this activity, which belugas can be seen congregating to do in the summer.
+Shallow waters with gritty bottoms are ideal for this activity and belugas have been seen congregating in these kinds of areas during summer to scrape off old skin.

 Beluga whales use a wide range of communication sounds, including whistles, squeals, clucks, mews, chirps, trills and bell-like tones.
-In fact, they are sometimes called 'canaries of the sea'.
+In fact, they’re sometimes called ‘canaries of the sea’.

-These sounds can be transmitted through water and air, and even the hulls of ships.
+These sounds can be transmitted through water, air and even the hulls of ships.
 Even more extraordinarily, belugas in captivity have been known to mimic human speech, making sounds several octaves lower than their normal pitch.

-Belugas are 'naturally curious and very social animals,' says Richard, noting that they often approach boats and divers.
-They are also very intelligent, meaning they can be trained.
-This has been exploited by aquariums and zoos, and even by the US and Russian Navies.
+Belugas are “naturally curious and very social animals,” says Richard, noting that they often approach boats and divers.
+They’re also very intelligent, meaning they can be trained.
+This has been exploited by aquariums and zoos, and even by the United States' and Russian Navies.

 A beluga swimming deep underwater